rheiland/cpack_test/README.md

 make
 ```

+This does indeed seem to build a binary `omp_hello` pgm that works cross-platform (on MacOS).
-Trying to then use `cpack` to bundle into a .zip seems problematic:
+Unfortunately, trying to use `cpack` to bundle it into a .zip seems problematic:
 ```
 cpack --verbose
 ```